-Many other talented and acclaimed actors also reach a certain level of public recognition because of their work, and Jennifer Lawrence notes fame is “a dangerous topic” and comments about how assaultive and how much negative impact it can have:
+Many talented and acclaimed actors also reach a certain level of public recognition because of their work, but Jennifer Lawrence notes fame is “a dangerous topic” and comments about how assaultive and how much negative impact it can have:

 “I teeter on seeming ungrateful when I talk about this, but I’m kind of going through a meltdown about it lately.

 “All of a sudden the entire world feels entitled to know everything about me, including what I’m doing on my weekends when I’m spending time with my nephew.
 And I don’t have the right to say, ‘I’m with my family.’ ”

 She points out, “If I were just your average 23-year-old girl and I called the police to say that there were strange men sleeping on my lawn and following me to Starbucks, they would leap into action.